arishya7/Meraki/README.md

 - **Beyond text extraction**: Could you use visual analysis to understand policy layouts?
 - **Dynamic normalization**: What if your system learns new terminology on the fly?
 - **Semantic understanding**: How might you capture the "spirit" of policies, not just the words?
-- **Real-time adaptation**: Could your system evolve as it encounters new policy formats?

 **Where to start**: `Taxonomy/Taxonomy_Hackathon.json`